james-stevens/pyrar/README.md

 # pyrar - Open Source EPP DNS Registrar and simple self-contained Registry
 Python engine & rest/api with JS webui

-## This software is still undergoing constant & rapid development, so please come back later
+### This software is still undergoing constant & rapid development, so please come back later

 To see a demo of it running the current latest `master` go to https://nameshake.net/

 A lot works, but there's also a lot more to do.

 If you want to play with buying domains on the demo, I can give you some fake credit, just ask.

+# Help with this effort

+If you would like to help with this development effort, right now, the absolutely biggest help would be to help fund it.

 # docker.com